| After the collecting trip to

 preserved secondary forest are still present, mostly in remote areas.

-The poor conditions of the roads means that these remnants are
+The poor conditions of the roads mean that these remnants are

 difficult to reach, even with 4-wheel drive.
-My first stop was at the
+Our first stop was at the

 La Visite National Park south of Port-au-Prince, where I collected in

 small patch of remaning broadleaf forest, locally known as "Berac".